DanielFGray/reactblog/content/posts/async-await.md

 # Promises

 Promises are one attempt to solve this problem.
-They provide a chain-able API whic
+They provide a chainable API which makes it easy to describe a sequence of actions in a more linear manner (ie without all the nesting).

 ``` javascript
 const fs = require('fs')